 - Brain swelling and inflammation.
 Reported in a few patients, this can be a very dangerous side effect if not addressed quickly.

 - Dying B-cells.
 A type of white blood cell, B cells are part of the adaptive part of the immune system that reacts to specific infections.
 B cells produce antibodies, which are proteins in the blood that remember previous infections and provide protection against them.
-Occasionally, the engineered receptor on the T cells can also target healthy B cells, and this can lead to dangerously low levels of immunoglobulin, the part of the blood plasma that contains all of these antibodies, putting the person at a significant risk of an infection.
+Occasionally, the engineered receptor on the T cells can also target healthy B cells.
+This can lead to dangerously low levels of the part of the blood plasma that contains all of these antibodies, putting the person at a significant risk of an infection.

 What is next for CAR T-cell therapy?